Disha9248/Python_Projects/Weather/Readme.md

 ## Conclusion
 This project provides an excellent opportunity for me as a beginners to gain Pandas knowledge to solve practical data problems.
 By working through these Python queries, I gain hands-on experience with data cleaning, filtering, date manipulation, and conditional logic.

+The weather data analysis provides key insights into various atmospheric conditions and trends.
+Key findings include:

+- Identified unique wind speed values and occurrences of specific speeds, such as 4 km/h.
+- Counted instances when the weather was exactly "Clear."
+- Detected and analyzed null values in the dataset for data cleaning.
+- Renamed the 'Weather' column to 'Weather Condition' for better readability.
+- Calculated the mean visibility, standard deviation of pressure, and variance of relative humidity.
+- Identified instances of snow, fog, and high wind speed with low visibility.
+- Determined minimum, maximum, and mean values of different parameters for each weather condition.
+- Retrieved records where the weather was clear, visibility was high, or relative humidity exceeded 50%.
+-
+This analysis helps in understanding weather patterns, improving forecasting accuracy, and aiding research in climate trends.